 SMDR Extension processing occurs after the call ends and SMDR is received.
-Calls are not transferred to the Collection Server until after SMDR extension processing occurs.
+Calls are not made available via the Web Portal nor transferred to the Collection Server (if one is used) until after SMDR extension processing occurs.

 See the ETM[®] System Call Recorder User Guide for more details.
 Unlike outbound SMDR, inbound SMDR is only used for Call Recorder SMDR Extension processing.
 It is not used in Policy enforcement.